PMP Certification Training

 One of the risks involved in project management is scope creep.
 This happens when the project scope is not defined correctly at the start of the project.
 To avoid scope creep, the project manager must clearly understand the project requirements from the start and should only make changes to the project scope with the approval of all project stakeholders.
 As the project progresses, new requirements are added to the project, which can increase project costs and timelines.

-One of the project management fundamentals is tracking project progress.
+One of the fundamentals of project management is tracking project progress.
 It involves monitoring and recording the project’s progress against its milestones and objectives.
 It allows project managers to identify any potential issues or delays and take corrective action accordingly.

-Some common techniques are used to track project progress, such as Gantt charts and earned value analysis.
+Some common techniques for tracking project progress include Gantt charts and earned value analysis.
 Tracking progress will also help project managers assess whether the project is on track to meet its goals and objectives.
-Such information can be used to make necessary adjustments to the project plan.
+This information can be used to make necessary adjustments to the project plan.

-The Gantt Charts is a project management tool that allows project managers to track their project’s progress in time.
-It is essentially a bar chart showing each project task’s start and end dates.
-Gantt charts help identify any potential delays in the project timeline.
+Gantt Charts are a project management tool that allows project managers to track their projects’ progress over time.
+They are essentially bar charts showing each project task’s start and end dates.
+Gantt charts help identify potential delays in the project timeline.

-Earned value analysis is another technique used to track project progress.
-This method compares the project’s actual cost and schedule performance against its planned values.
-Earned value analysis can be used to identify any cost or schedule overruns.
+Earned value analysis is another technique for tracking project progress.
+This method compares the project’s actual cost and schedule performance against its planned values, and it can be used to identify cost or schedule overruns.

 Example:

 Let’s say you have a project scheduled to last six months.
-You would create a Gantt chart that shows the project’s start and end date, as well as the dates for each project milestone.
+You would create a Gantt chart showing the project’s start and end dates, as well as the dates for each project milestone.
 The details will be used to track the project’s progress and identify any potential delays.

 Project managers use the project lifecycle framework to plan, track, and control their projects.
 The project lifecycle consists of four phases: initiation, planning, execution, and closure.

-In the initiation phase, project managers define the project’s goals and objectives and create a project charter.
-It is a document that outlines the project’s scope, timeline, and budget.
+In the initiation phase, project managers define the project’s goals and objectives and create a project charter, which outlines the project’s scope, timeline, and budget.

-In the planning phase, project managers develop a project plan.
-The project plan is a document that outlines the project’s tasks, milestones, and resources.
+In the planning phase, project managers develop a project plan, a document that outlines the project’s tasks, milestones, and resources.

-In the execution phase, project managers carry out the project plan.
-They track and monitor the project’s progress and change the project plan as needed.
+In the execution phase, project managers implement the project plan.
+They track and monitor the project’s progress and change the plan as needed.

 In the closure phase, project managers close the project.
 They conduct a project review to assess the project’s success and create a report.
 The project report is a document that summarises the project’s results.